 When working with your speakers, make it as easy as possible for them.
 Pre-write tweets and social media posts that include the app and event hashtag.
 If necessary, don’t be afraid to offer to pre-write a blog post for them (“ghostwriting” is standard marketing practice).

-An Event App can be a great tool for building hype leading up to your event, and if the value of visiting the app before the event is conveyed properly, you’ll see your event app adoption skyrocket.
+An Event App can be a great tool for building hype leading up to your event.
+If the value of visiting the app before the event is conveyed properly, you’ll see your event app adoption skyrocket using these engagement event management tactics.

 Maximize your pre-event attendee engagement!